 12 noon - 1pm

 Pre-booking is required, because full joining instructions will be emailed in advance.
 Bookings close one day before the event.

-This talk is the fifth and final talk in the series “The Second World War”.
+This talk is the third in the series “The Second World War”.
 Buy all five talks in the series for the reduced price of four.

 To join this talk, you will need a computer (or laptop/tablet) which has speakers and a microphone.
 Ideally, also a webcam.
 You need to be able to access emails from this device.
 First-time users will be asked to download a small piece of software.
 This will be sent to you in advance.

 Image: copyright Deposit Photos.